infumap/infumap/docs/deployment/raspberry-pi.md

     sudo ufw allow from 10.0.0.0/24 to any port 443 proto tcp sudo ufw enable

-Note: This assumes you will be setting up your wiregard network interface on 10.0.0.0/24.
+Note: This assumes you will be setting up your wireguard network interface on 10.0.0.0/24.
 If this clashes with your router, or some other local network configuration, you will need to change it to something that doesn't.

 For additional security, you might consider restricting ssh port access to devices on your local router subnet, making